Last Updated on

 If you are new to homeschooling or not we all need some help to get us through some times!
-I have put together some tips for homeschooling that we have used in the past to see us through!
+I have put together some homeschooling tips that we have used in the past to see us through!

 This is probably the most important tip I can give you.
 Freddie had been in the school environment and it wasn’t working, hence we opted for home education.
 So why on earth did I try to replicate the school day!
 Just relax.
 Take a minute to breath (or in fact as long as it takes to reflect.)